ysndr/MSc-Thesis/chapter/related-work.md

 The Haskell language is an exceptional example since there is also a native Haskell IDE[@haskell-for-mac] albeit that it is available only to the MacOS operating system.
 This showcases the difficulties of language tooling and its provision.

-In general, developing language integrations, both as the vendor of an IDE or third-party plugin developer requires extensive resources.
+In general, developing language integrations, both as the vendor of an IDE or a third-party plugin developer requires extensive resources.
-[Table @tbl:plugins-size] gives an idea of the efforts-required.
+[Table @tbl:plugins-size] gives an idea of the efforts required.
-Strikingly, since the IntelliJ platform is based on the JVM, its plugin system requires the use of JVM languages [@custom-language-support]
+Since the IntelliJ platform is based on the JVM, its plugin system requires the use of JVM languages [@custom-language-support], making it hard to reuse the code of e.g. a reference compiler or interpreter.
 The Rust and Haskell integrations for instance contain at best only a fraction of code in their respective language.

 | Plugin                    | lines of code                                                |